vicident/texture_nets/README.md

 ![Processed](data/readme_pics/kitty_cezanne.jpg)

 #### Variations
-We were not able to archive similar results to original parer of L. Gatys on artistic syle, which is partially explained by balance problem (read the paper for the details).
+We were not able to archive similar results to original parer of L. Gatys on artistic style, which is partially explained by balance problem (read the paper for the details).
 Yet, while not transferring the style exactly as expected, models produce nice pictures.
 We tried several hacks to redefine the objective function, which could be more suitable for convolutional parametric generator, none of them worked considerably better, but the results were nice.

 For the next pair we used a generator, trained using 16 images only.
 It is funny, that it did not overfit.
 Also, in this setting the net does not degrade for much longer time if zero padding is used.
 Note that, tiger image was not in the train set.